JL907/Sett/README.md

 `Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

 * Fixed an issue where Sett's M1 was usable during skills
-* Added extra collision check on The Show Stopper to reduce chances of clipping through terrain
+* Added extra check to detonate The Show Stopper early if Sett hits terrain
+* The Show Stopper now bounces sett up 4 units (down from 5)

 ## Discord
 <a href="https://discord.gg/aYuS9Wsxxx" target="_blank">